The Thomas Pages homepage

 The

-also needs to be remembered that, though appearances may be richly symbolic within their historical/cultural context, the reality behind the symbol is very real.
+needs to be remembered that, though appearances may be richly symbolic within their historical/cultural context, the reality behind the symbolic appearance is very real.
 For instance, Jesus' form of appearance in Chapter One is completely symbolic but His person is real.

 This